Deformation of locally free actions and the leafwise cohomology: The leafwise cohomology

-is an isomorphism. \end{thm} Kanai \cite{Ka09} prove the corresponding result for general simple Lie groups of real-rank one.
-In the both results, the key feature of the proof is the hyperbolicity of $A$-subaction.
+is an isomorphism. \end{thm} Kanai \cite{Ka09} proved the corresponding result for general simple Lie groups of real-rank one.
+In the both results, the key feature of the proof is the hyperbolicity of the $A$-subaction.

-For the above examples, the hyperbolic behavior of the $A$-action is fundamental to the computation of the leafwise cohomology.
-In the last example below, the action has no hyperbolic nature and the leafwise cohomology is computed by purely representation-theoretic method.
-Let $\Gamma$ be a cocompact lattice of $SL(2,\CC)$ and put